-Periodically (not more often than monthly), based on invoices submitted by the Contractor.
-Invoice(s) will be paid only after approval by the Contract Manager and Agency Financial Services, OSPI.
-The invoice(s) shall include the Contract number, and document to the Contract Manager's satisfaction a description of the work performed and payment requested.
-Within approximately thirty (30) calendar days of the Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.
+Periodically based on invoices submitted by the Contractor for actual costs incurred to date based on receipts or other documentation.

+Invoice(s) will be paid only after approval by the Superintendent's designee and Agency Financial Services, OSPI.
+The invoice shall include an original signature, the contract number, and document to the Superintendent's designee's satisfaction a description of the work performed and payment requested.
+Within approximately thirty (30) working days of the Superintendent's designee receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.